PatrickBaus/database_logger/README.md

 The hostname of the [MQTT](https://en.wikipedia.org/wiki/MQTT) broker used to publish the sensor data.

 ### MQTT_PORT
-The port used to connect to the MQTT broker.
+The port used to connect to the [MQTT](https://en.wikipedia.org/wiki/MQTT) broker.
 By default, this is `1883`.

 ### MQTT_CLIENT_ID
-If the MQTT broker supports persistent sessions, an `MQTT_CLIENT_ID` can be set to make sure there is no data loss during reconnects.
-LabKraken publishes all messages with a quality of service (`QOS`) tag set to `2`.
-This means, that all subscribers will receive a message exactly once.
+If the [MQTT](https://en.wikipedia.org/wiki/MQTT) broker supports persistent sessions, an `MQTT_CLIENT_ID` can be set to make sure there is no data loss during reconnects.
+LabKraken publishes all messages with a [quality of service](https://en.wikipedia.org/wiki/MQTT#Quality_of_service) (`QOS`) tag set to `2`.
+This means that all subscribers will receive a message exactly once.
 Using a custom client id ensures that the messages will get delivered as soon as the client has come back online.
+The broker will store the messages for the client until that happens.

 ## Versioning
 I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the